European Solidarity Corps – International Youth Houses in Pori, Finland

 Organisation

-The Youth Services Department of the City of Pori provides a wide range of services for local young people.
-Our goal is to positively influence their lives through youth work—by improving their living conditions, strengthening their coping skills, and empowering them to take action on social issues.
+The Youth Services of the City of Pori provides a wide range of services for local youth.
+Our goal is to positively influence their lives through youth work, by improving their living conditions, strengthening their coping skills, and empowering them to act on social issues.
 We are committed to offering equal opportunities for all young people to participate in our activities.

-Most of our work takes place in open youth houses.
-We also organize various events such as discos, youth clubs, and camps, as well as targeted youth work (including small group activities, individual support, and street outreach work), digital youth work, youth council activities, and international projects.
+Most of the volunteers’ work takes place in open youth houses or youth workshops.
+We also organize various events such as discos, youth clubs, as well as targeted youth work (including small group activities, individual support, and street outreach work), digital youth work, youth council activities, and international projects.

-During school holidays, we offer camps and nature treks.
+During school holidays, we offer camps and themed events.
 Almost all our youth activities are free of charge or have only a small participation fee.

-We will start our 12th volunteer project as a hosting organization.
+We will start our 13th long term volunteer project as a hosting organization.
 Through our previous involvement in ERASMUS+ and European Solidarity Corps (ESC) programs, we’ve gained extensive experience in both practical arrangements and the core principles and values of EU funded volunteering projects.

 As a government-regulated organization responsible for youth services in Pori, we employ about 20 professional youth workers and are excited to include international volunteers in our daily operations.